dylanham/jquery-to-do-list/README.md

 ### Iteration Zero | Appending with jQuery

+-  Clone this app, create a database, run migrations, run the server.
 -  Intercept the default form behavior to append a To-Do ListItem to the List.
 This does item does not have to persist through refreshing the page.

 ### Iteration One | POST with jQuery